mudassar2145432/TechHubTasks/Mass-email-system/README.md

 🟢 Status appears on screen with a spinner

 📌 Notes
-SES Sandbox Mode only allows sending to verified email addresses.
+SES Sandbox Mode only allows sending to verified email addresses

-To send to unverified recipients, request production access in SES.
+To send to unverified recipients, request production access in SES